 Sayulita’s Restaurants / Bars / Cafes

-Sayulita has such awesome local Mexican grub as well as upscale international fare.
+Sayulita has awesome local Mexican grub as well as upscale international fare.
 Eating out in Sayulita is just fun, too, because everyone is out having a good time with good food and live music.

 Feel free to explore your own taste buds, but here are some of our favorite places for food and drinks in Sayulita!

-Shopping + Tourist Services in Sayulita
+Shopping in Sayulita

 You don’t want to miss out on Sayulita’s boho-chic shopping scene!
 Sayulita is loaded with Mexican artisanal decor and souvenirs, plus earthy, bohemian clothing, jewelry, and more.
 It’s not cheap, though, but it’s possible to find good deals.